spectrochempy/spectrochempy/docs/source/index.rst

 .. _main_citing:

-Citing |scp|
+Citing |scpy|
 ============

-When using |scp| for your own work, you are kindly requested to cite it this way::
+When using |scpy| for your own work, you are kindly requested to cite it this way::

      Arnaud Travert & Christian Fernandez,